 Until 2013 Norair practised at 12 Gray’s Inn Square Chambers in London, spearheaded by late Arthur Marriott QC, a forefather of modern English arbitration.

 Norair remains a member of the Redstone Chambers based in Moscow.

 Clive Beesley – Consultant Hong Kong

-Clive is a Consultant to Horn + Co based in Hong Kong where he previously resided for 20 years as head of the shipping casualty division of two leading law firms dealing with all manner of cases.
-The main emphasis of his experience is in the casualty sector and Clive has conducted hundreds of marine investigations and has handled matters to conclusion via arbitration, litigation and predominantly commercially negotiated outcomes.
+Clive is a Consultant to Horn + Co and was previously based in Hong Kong where he resided for 20 years as head of the shipping casualty division of two leading law firms dealing with all manner of cases, and 6 years as a Director of legal and claims consultants C Solutions.
+The main emphasis of Clive’s experience is in the casualty sector and Clive has conducted hundreds of marine investigations and has handled matters to conclusion via arbitration, litigation and predominantly commercially negotiated outcomes.

 He is well travelled in the Far East and South East Asia and has an array of contacts in the industry.
 Clive bolsters the resources of Horn + Co both geographically and in terms of his depth of knowledge in respect of collision, salvage, wreck removal, pollution, fire, explosion, and total loss cases.

 Chris was admitted as a solicitor in 1987.
 His recent work has involved him in a wide range of contentious and non contentious shipping and non shipping work.
 On the shipping side, he has been involved in handling major casualty investigations, the negotiations for the sale of a super yacht, cargo claims and defences, charterparty and shipbuilding disputes as well as disputes arising under FFA contracts and in consequence of foreign bankruptcy procedures.
 He has broad experience in defending cargo claims on behalf of ship interests.